Great Fluke Fishing • The Local Docks Are In Full Summer Mode • Tip Of The Week:Take Care Of You And Your Catch • COD Fishing Update

 Atlantic mackerel

-The regulations in Federal waters (Federal waters are defined as 3-200 miles from shore) for Atlantic cod, effective August 14, are: 23” minimum size, 5 fish possession limit and an open season September 1 through May 31.
-The recreational season in federal waters is closed June 1 through August 31.
+The NYS Regulations for Atlantic cod, effective Immediately, are: 23” minimum size, 5 fish possession limit and an open season September 1 through May 31.
+The recreational season is closed June 1 through August 31.

 Freshwater